Professional boxer chooses teaching assistant apprenticeship

 Owen’s Trainer Assessor, Stephanie (Stef) Hart says: “It’s fantastic to see what Owen does on a day-to-day basis.
 He encourages young people to have a passion for boxing and achieve qualifications they never thought they could achieve.
 Owen is a fabulous role model for his young students.
 He helps them believe in themselves and their potential.

-He has shown huge commitment to the level 3 teaching assistant course and is due to achieve in September 2019.
+He has shown huge commitment to the level teaching assistant apprenticeship and is due to achieve in September 2019.
 Owen studies for his course as well as working a full-time job and undertaking extensive training for his fights.”

 Lindon Newbon, director of Alpha Learning added: “I work with Owen within my professional capacity as a boxing trainer.
 I first spotted qualities in Owen such as his diligence to work and caring nature.
 I spoke to Karl Burgess (head of education) and suggested we interview Owen for a vacant post for a teaching assistant.
 Although Owen had no experience in this field, I recognised certain qualities in him that would lend themselves to working with young people.
 Owen has worked with us for over two years and is an outstanding member of staff.”